pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Continue goin’ east, den take da first left into da north facing tunnel
 - Report back to Revolt Scout Zajeer with news of your reconaissance

 If you can invis, this one is easy; or if you have ok faction – I was surprised to find that an agnostic ogre did.
 Otherwise, you’ll have to fight various Gloomingdeep Captains (level 6) along the way.
-Combine this with sabotage.
+Combine this with Sabotage and Kobold Leadership.
 30% of a level for completion.

 *Sabotage* (Zajeer)